adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 1. Remove or disable one or more existing test users in your enterprise directory.

-2. Run User Sync. (`./user-sync -t --users all --process-groups`)
+2. Run User Sync. (`./user-sync -t --users all --process-groups --adobe-only-user-action exclude`)

 3. Check that users were removed from configured product configurations in the Adobe Admin Console.

 4. Run User Sync to remove the users (`./user-sync -t --users all --process-groups --adobe-only-user-action delete`) Then run without -t.
+Caution: check that only the desired user was removed when running with -t.
+This run (without -t) will actually delete users.

 5. Check that the user accounts are removed from the Adobe Admin Console.